haofanwang/ControlNet-for-Diffusers/README.md

 ### (2) The second step is to convert into diffusers

 Gratefully, [Takuma Mori](https://github.com/takuma104) has supported it in this recent [PR](https://github.com/huggingface/diffusers/pull/2407), so that we can easily achieve this.
 As it is still under-devlopement, so it may be unstable, thus we have to use a specific commit version.
+I will reformat this section once the PR is mergered into diffusers.

 ```bash
 git clone https://github.com/takuma104/diffusers.git